Grab a cup of tea and let's begin the tour.

 Pupils' academic and pastoral needs are carefully met with the provision of Teaching Assistants up to Year 4 who provide individual help, should this at times be required.

 Take a look around our Year 3 Classroom below.
-We host our 'late room' here, where pupils can do their homework after school.

 Students in Year 4 and above have their lessons upstairs.
 Follow us up to the first floor, don't miss the original stained glass window on your way up.